 Selecting this option pulls up a bulk edit process that allows you to change the Mailchimp status of all selected constituents:

 There are two good places in LGL to review the status of your Mailchimp subscribers:

-2. On the Integration Settings page for Mailchimp, you can see the "Record Progress" (have we pushed the record successfully to MailChimp) and the "Record Status" we've received back from MailChimp based on their attempt to process the email address.
+2. On the Integration Settings page for Mailchimp, you can see the "Record Progress" (has LGL pushed the record successfully to Mailchimp) and the "Record Status" that has been received back from Mailchimp based on their attempt to process the email address.
 You can click on these links to filter your results.
-We also show you the total of constituents "Currently in MailChimp", which could include people who've been added directly via MailChimp.
+We also show you the total of constituents "Currently in Mailchimp", which could include people who've been added directly via Mailchimp.
 Here's a screenshot:

-It is sometimes not enough to rely on the synchronization between MailChimp groups and LGL categories.
-For instance, if you want to email an appeal to lapsed donors, you might want to create a list in LGL and then sync that list to a static segment (Tag) in MailChimp.
+It is sometimes not enough to rely on the synchronization between Mailchimp groups and LGL categories.
+For instance, if you want to email an appeal to lapsed donors, you might want to create a list in LGL and then sync that list to a tag in Mailchimp.